 Experimental Results

 The proposed tests have been implemented on top of VTM5.0.
-The experimental results under the AI and RA CTC configurations are summarized in Table 2, Table 3, Table 4 and Table 5, respectively.
+The experimental results under the AI and RA CTC configurations are summarized in Table 2, Table 3, Table 4, Table 5 and Table 6, respectively.

 It can be seen from these tables that, the average (Y, U, V) BD rate performances of these above alternatives are reported as follows with negligible encoding and decoding time change: